 Christopher Gardner, chairman of the Board of Governors of Citizens Property Insurance Corp., Florida’s insurer of last resort, has resigned.

-Gary Aubuchon, formerly vice chair, has been appointed interim chair by Florida Chief Financial Officer Jimmy Patronis.
+Gary Aubuchon, formerly vice chair, has been appointed as interim chair by Florida Chief Financial Officer Jimmy Patronis.

 Gardner notified Patronis and Florida Gov. Rick Scott of his resignation on Aug.
 13 in letters to both, saying, “the time has come for me to retire from my service on the board.”